Housing

 If you use paper towels, it’s enough to replace them when soiled and rinse off the glass where the snakes have soiled it.
 If you use shavings, mulch or bark, pick out the urea and feces when you can, then change the cage completely every two to three months or so.
 Clean the cage thoroughly, using detergent or bleach, or both, every once in a while.

-Snakes need to be a little warmer than room temperature.
-This is especially true in an air-conditioned home.
+In general, snakes need to be a little warmer than room temperature.
+This is especially true in an air-conditioned home, where room temperature is frankly pretty cold.
 But they don’t like it uniformly warm, either, and it’s actually more dangerous to the snake if it’s too hot than if it’s too cold.

 The ideal temperature for most snakes is in the 25-30°C range (about 75-85°F), but it’s important that the snake have the option of warming up and cooling off when it chooses.
-Create a temperature gradient by only heating one side of the cage.
+You give that to your snake by heating one side of the cage, creating a temperature gradient.

-You can use a heating pad under-neath one side of the cage, or an incandescent or reflector bulb above it.
-You can use a commercial reptile heating pad or an ordinary electric blanket, which is less expensive, turned to the lowest setting. fluorescent bulbs generate little to no heat.
-Buy a stick-on thermometer to monitor temperatures.
-As long as it’s above 22°C on the cold end and below 30°C on the warm end, you’re fine.
-Temperatures above 33-34°C are potentially dangerous.
+You can use a heating pad underneath one side of the cage, or an incandescent or reflector bulb above it.
+You can use a commercial reptile heating pad, or you can use an ordinary electric blanket, which is less expensive, turned to the lowest setting.
+Fluorescent bulbs provide light generate little to no heat.

 Never, ever use “hot rocks” — these plastic rock heaters that are placed inside a cage.
 They may be dangerous to the snake and are of limited utility: the air needs to be warm, and a cold snake wrapping around a warm rock heater may burn itself.